deckerego/Macropad_Hotkeys/README.md

 [Adafruit version](https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/main/LICENSE),
 with several improvements.

+At first install you don't have any macros installed - however several examples are provided in the `macros/examples` directory.
+You can create your own macros or use a pre-made example - see [Installing](#installing) or [Updating](#updating) below for details.

-Push down & rotate the dial to select the macro template you would like to use.
+Once you have some macros installed, push down & rotate the dial to select the macro template you would like to use.
 The macros appear in the order specified within each config file (see [Configuration](#configuration) below for details).
 Once you have the macro you like selected, you are free to hammer away at the keys.

 ## Configuration